aegraham/EventsAndDelegates/README.md

     }
 }
 ```
-The above checks to see if anyone is subscribed to the event and then passes through ìthisî which is the current object and then no eventargs.
+The above checks to see if anyone is subscribed to the event and then passes through ‚Äúthis‚Äù which is the current object and then no eventargs.

 # Subscribers